fbn776/CodeToPdf/README.md

 # Code to PDF

-A command line python script that converts text files to pdfs; Specify the source directory, run the script, and voilà the output PDFs are created and saved to the specified output (by default its `/output`).
+A command line python script that converts text files to pdfs; Specify the source directory, run the script, and voilà the output PDFs are created and saved to the specified output directory (by default its `/output`).

 ## Why?

 A util script, I made for converting the lab codes to pdf for record submission; The script was quickly put up for saving time.
-The original task was to convert about 75 students lab code each student had about 20+ exercises by hand.
+The original task was to convert about 75 students lab code, each student had about 20+ exercises.
-This would've taken so much time, so I made this script to automate the process and has since saved a lot of time;
+Doing this manually would've taken so much time, so I made this script to automate the process and has since saved a lot of time;

 ## Usage